PFAS: Sample chemicals

+Uses

+Products

+PFAS are used to produce fluoropolymers by emulsion polymerization.
+Because they resist heat, oil, stains, grease, and water, they are ingredients in stain repellents, polishes, paints, and coatings.
+They came into use with the invention of Teflon in 1938.
+They have been used in products including waterproof fabric such as nylon, yoga pants, carpets, shampoo, feminine hygiene products, mobile phone screens, wall paint, furniture, adhesives, food packaging, firefighting foam, the insulation of electrical wires, dental floss and sunscreen.
+PFAS have been used by the cosmetic industry in cosmetics and personal care products, including lipstick, eye liner, mascara, foundation, concealer, lip balm, blush, and nail polish.
+Pesticides including fluazinam and flufenacet break down to produce trifluoroacetic acid.
+In 2025, a report by the US FDA stated that in 2021, up to 1.4% of cosmetics sold in Europe contained PFAS and as of 2025, less than 1% of cosmetics sold in the US contained PFAS.

 Fluorosurfactants

 Fluorine-containing durable water repellent makes a fabric water-resistant.

 Fluorinated surfactants or fluorosurfactants are a subgroup of PFAS characterized by a hydrophobic fluorinated "tail" and a hydrophilic "head" that behave as surfactants.
 These are more effective at reducing the surface tension of water than comparable hydrocarbon surfactants.
-They include the perfluorosulfonic acids, such as perfluorooctanesulfonic acid (PFOS), and the perfluorocarboxylic acids like perfluorooctanoic acid (PFOA).

-As with other surfactants, fluorosurfactants tend to concentrate at the phase interfaces.
+Fluorosurfactants tend to concentrate at the phase interfaces.
 Fluorocarbons are both lipophobic and hydrophobic, repelling both oil and water.
 Their lipophobicity results from the relative lack of London dispersion forces compared to hydrocarbons, a consequence of fluorine's large electronegativity and small bond length, which reduce the polarizability of the surfactants' fluorinated molecular surface.
 Fluorosurfactants are more stable than hydrocarbon surfactants due to the stability of the carbon–fluorine bond.
 Perfluorinated surfactants persist in the environment for the same reason.

 Fluorosurfactants such as PFOS, PFOA, and perfluorononanoic acid (PFNA) have caught the attention of regulatory agencies because of their persistence, toxicity, and widespread occurrence in the blood of general populations.

-PFASs are used in emulsion polymerization to produce fluoropolymers, used in stain repellents, polishes, paints, and coatings.
+Market

+The market for PFAS was estimated to be US$28 billion in 2023.
+The majority are produced by 12 companies: 3M, AGC Inc., Archroma, Arkema, BASF, Bayer, Chemours, Daikin, Honeywell, Merck Group, Shandong Dongyue Chemical, and Solvay.
+Sales of PFAS, which cost approximately $20 per kilogram, generated a total industry profit of $4 billion per year on 16% profit margins in 2023.

-Health and environmental effects
+Environmental effects

-PFASs were originally considered to be chemically inert.
-Early occupational studies revealed elevated levels of fluorochemicals, including perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA, C8), in the blood of exposed industrial workers, but cited no ill health effects.
-These results were consistent with the measured serum concentrations of PFOS and PFOA in 3M plant workers ranging from 0.04 to 10.06 ppm and 0.01 to 12.70 ppm, respectively, well below toxic and carcinogenic levels cited in animal studies.
-Given, however, the serum elimination half-life of four to five years and widespread environmental contamination, molecules have been shown to accumulate in humans sufficiently to cause adverse health outcomes.